tegonal/oss-template/README.md

 # Installation

-TBD<adjust if not published to maven central> PROJECT_NAME is published to maven central.
+TODO<adjust if not published to maven central> PROJECT_NAME is published to maven central.

 # Documentation

-TBD<adjust if not published to github pages>
+TODO<adjust if not published to github pages>
 Code documentation can be found on github-pages: <https://ORG_NAME_GITHUB.github.io/PROJECT_NAME_GITHUB>.

 # Contributors and contribute